+There are dozens of languages in China, apart from Mandarin Chinese, the official language of China.
 Minority nationalities in China have the freedom to use and develop their own languages and written characters.
 Chinese and its written characters are in common use in China and also one of the five working languages designated by the United Nations.
 Because of historical and geographical reasons, there are many dialects in the Chinese language, such as Wu, Guangdong and Fujian dialects.
-The government has defined that the common speech of the Han nationality is used as the common language.
+The government has defined that the common speech of the Han nationality is used as the common language/.
 It is known as Mandarin too.
 Most of the 55 ethnic groups in China have their own language, 30 of them have their own written languages.

+Apart from northern dialect, there are also seven other main dialects spoken in China including Wu dialect, Hunan dialect, Jiangxi dialect, Hakka dialect, Cantonese dialect, Hokkien dialect, Minnan dialect.
 Regional dialects in China also show the various cultures in this country.
-Among these dialects, Guangdong dialect which is known as Cantonese as well has some influence even in the English words, for example the words kowtow.
-Cantonese is used in the area around the Guangdong, Guangxi and Hong Kong.
+Among these dialects, Cantonese or Guangdong dialect has some influence even in the English words.
+For example, the word ‘kowtow’.
+Cantonese is used in the area around the Guangdong, Hong Kong and parts of Guangxi.
 But it also has some subtle differences in the pronunciation.

 Chinese characters are used to record the Chinese language.
-Since the discovery of inscriptions on bones or tortoise shells of the Shang Dynasty, the Chinese language has a history of about 6,000 years.
+Since the discovery of inscriptions on bones or tortoise shells of the Shang Dynasty, the Chinese characters can be traced back 6,000 years.